Updated: July 2020

 Add your choice of about 8-10 drops of essential oils if desired.
 Some of the combos I like are lavender and lemon, lemon and mint, lavender and mint, pine and lemon, or just plain tea tree oil.
 You can design your very own signature blend!

 Essential oils are one of Mother Natures’ powerful gifts.
 They add so much more than mere scent.
 Oils like lavender have both calming and skin-soothing properties.
-Peppermint is invigorating.
+Peppermint is invigorating, while tea tree oil has antibacterial properties.
 If you choose to add essential oils to your liquid soap recipe make sure to use only high-quality oils and remember to always do a skin patch test first.
 Check out my guide on buying great quality essential oils!

-Here is the super simple recipe: (Makes 2 cups)
+Here is the super simple Liquid soap recipe:

 1 cup liquid castile soap